 High School Programming Contest

-There is no limit on number of teams from a single school in the virtual contest, however there is a limit on the total number of teams on campus due to space considerations.
+There is no limit on number of teams from a single school in the virtual contest.

 Registration